 I feel fortunate that unlike my parent’s generation who screamed at a deaf TV/radio, or waved a newspaper at unseeing eyes, I have a digital voice and a means to share it.
 Today, through my blog I can speak back to the TV or radio, the newspaper, the corrupt business owner, or a policy maker through my blog and magnify the message, and sometimes call to action through my personal learning network.
 Unlike the frustrated adults of my parent’s generation and those that came before them, if I want to start a movement, share an idea, or convey a message, I do so on my blog and tap my PLN on the shoulder through digital and face-to-face (which is sometimes virtual) means and ask them to join me.
 As a result, we do indeed have the means to spread a message, affect change, and make the world a better place.

-You have read this article blogging / educational blogs / Personal Learning Network with the title How Blogging Has Helped Me Build My Personal Learning Network.
-You can bookmark this page URL http://benncam.blogspot.com/2010/09/how-blogging-has-helped-me-build-my.html.
+with the title How Blogging Has Helped Me Build My Personal Learning Network.
+You can bookmark this page URL https://benncam.blogspot.com/2010/09/how-blogging-has-helped-me-build-my.html.
 Thanks!

 No comment for "How Blogging Has Helped Me Build My Personal Learning Network"